aminbenmansour/jenkins-ha/README.md

 * **CloudWatch Monitoring and Logging**: Both for AWS Resources and Jenkins.
 * **EFS Backup**: AWS Backup Service / EFS to EFS Backup.
 ## VI.
 License
+The [Apache 2.0 License](https://github.com/aminbenmansour/jenkins-ha/blob/main/LICENSE) is permissive.
+It allows you to use, modify, and distribute the licensed software, including creating derivative works, without requiring those derivative works to be licensed under the same terms.
+You can release the modified parts of the code under any license you prefer.